Balls Isoperimetric in $\mathbb{R}^n$ with Volume and Perimeter Densities $r^m$ and $r^k$: Isoperimetric Regions

 \section{\textbf{Isoperimetric Regions}}

 Our main Theorem \ref{extension} proves the conjecture of Alvino et al. [Al, Conj.
-5.1] that balls are isoperimetric if stable (Rmk. \ref{SER}).
+5.1] that balls are isoperimetric if stable (Rmk. \ref{SER}), under the assumption that a generating curve is convex (Chambers [Ch, Prop.
+4.1(1)], which follows from an argument of Morgan and Pratelli that works only if $m \leq k-1$).
 The proof consists of requisite extensions of the lemmas of Chambers [Ch].

-\begin{theorem} In $\mathbb{R}^n$ with volume density $r^m$ and perimeter density $r^k$ $(m, k > 0)$, balls about the origin are isoperimetric if they have nonnegative second variation, i.e., if $m \leq k - k/(n+k-1)$. \end{theorem}
+\begin{theorem} In $\mathbb{R}^n$ with volume density $r^m$ and perimeter density $r^k$ $(m, k > 0)$, balls about the origin are isoperimetric if they have nonnegative second variation, i.e., if $m \leq k - k/(n+k-1)$, assuming that a generating curve is convex. \end{theorem}

 \begin{proof} Given existence Theorem \ref{existence}, boundedness Theorem \ref{bound}, and regularity Remark \ref{SER} most of the proof follows Chambers [Ch] word for word.
 He has just six lemmas which use his assumption that the volume and perimeter densities are equal and log convex: his Lemmas 3.4, 3.5, 3.7.
 3.14.
 5.1, and 5.2.
-Our Lemmas 1.5-1.12 will complement and provide the requisite versions of his lemmas. \end{proof} \begin{definition} Let $n$ denote the outward normal.
+Our Lemmas 3.5-3.10 will complement and provide the requisite versions of his lemmas. \end{proof} \begin{definition} Let $n$ denote the outward normal.
 Let $H$ denote the mean curvature, by Chambers' convention the standard inward unnormalized mean curvature.
 Then the generalized mean curvature (Rmk. \ref{SER}) is given by